Mithril? Oh, wait, it’s Mitchell.

 The Boatniks (1970) is a film comedy about three inept jewel thieves.
 Omen III: The Final Conflict is a 1981 horror flick starring Sam Neill as the Antichrist.

 Riptide was a TV series about three Vietnam veterans turned private detectives.
 It aired from 1984-1986.

 Jimmy Osmond was the youngest member of the Osmonds, the Mormon family singing group that hit it big in the 1970s.

 The People’s Court was a daytime TV show that featured grumpy retired jurist Judge Wapner deciding actual small-claims court cases.
 It aired from 1981-1993; a new version featuring former NYC mayor Ed Koch began airing in 1997.

 Dewar’s Scotch whisky ran an ad campaign called “Dewar’s Profiles,” in which they profiled interesting, adventurous, glamorous people who just happened to drink Dewar’s Scotch.

 And it’s all here, at 3M’s new facility in Mexico.

 Think those are Schlitz cans?

 Things’ll work out, Mr. Maxwell … Mr. Maxwell?

 Robert Maxwell (1923-1991) was a British publishing tycoon.
 At one point he owned several book publishing companies, a string of British tabloids, the New York Daily News, and many more companies.
 However, by the 1990s he was in shaky financial circumstances and used $1.2 billion he secretly siphoned off from employee pension funds and other sources in an attempt to keep his empire from crumbling.
 On November 5, 1991, he disappeared off his yacht, and his body was recovered from the Atlantic some time later.
-The unofficial verdict was that Maxwell had committed suicide.
+The official cause of death was a heart attack plus accidental drowning.